-We organize Hunting tour in Nepal.
-Hunting in this ecological awakening age hunting seems quite contradictory but Nepal has been a favored ground for hunters since 9th century.
-In the Himalayan country, controlled hunting is allowed with proper license and certain seasons of the year.
-Hunting license is issued by the Department of National Park and Wildlife Conservation in Kathmandu and there are a few hunting outfitters who can make arrangements.
+We organize a hunting tour in Nepal.
+Hunting in this ecological awakening age hunting seems quite contradictory but Nepal has been a favored ground for hunters since the 9th century.
+In the Himalayan country, controlled hunting is allowed with proper licenses and certain seasons of the year.
+A hunting license is issued by the Department of National Park and Wildlife Conservation in Kathmandu and there are a few hunting outfitters who can make arrangements.

 Besides hunting, Dhorpatan is also an attractive destination for the trekker and wildlife enthusiast as protection has enabled animal numbers to increase in this rarely visited area.

 Dhorpatan can be reached from Pokhara within the 5 days of a hike away or there is also the option of flying to Dolpa.
 The best time to visit Dhorpatan is February-April and August-October.
 Accommodation here is on the tented camp which can be provided by the organizing agencies or at one of the villages.